BlogAI

 Reading time: 4 minutes

-In 2026, companies will be operating in a market environment that fluctuates faster than any traditional planning can capture.
-Demand shifts at short notice, prices change dynamically, supply chains react sensitively, and even minor operational disruptions often have a noticeable impact on margins and capacities.
-As a result, strategic planning is becoming less a question of long-term plans and increasingly a question of the ability to run through scenarios accurately and quickly.
+By 2026, companies will be operating in a market environment that fluctuates faster than any traditional planning process can capture.
+Demand shifts at short notice, prices change dynamically, supply chains react sensitively, and even minor operational disruptions often have a noticeable impact on margins and capacity.
+As a result, strategic planning is becoming less a matter of long-term plans—and increasingly a matter of the ability to run through scenarios precisely and quickly.

-This is precisely where a new strategic advantage arises: companies that view scenario planning not just as an annual exercise but as a continuous process make better decisions, react earlier, and are more resilient in volatile markets.
-And they are increasingly using AI to map these scenarios in a data-driven, dynamic, and realistic way.
+This is precisely where a new strategic advantage emerges: Companies that view scenario planning not merely as an annual exercise but as an ongoing process make better decisions, respond more quickly, and are more resilient in volatile markets.
+And they are increasingly using AI to model these scenarios in a data-driven, dynamic, and realistic manner.

-In many organizations, planning continues to be based on fixed assumptions: stable demand, predictable costs, linear developments.
-But these assumptions no longer match reality.
+In many organizations, planning continues to be based on fixed assumptions: stable demand, predictable costs, and linear trends.
+Yet these assumptions no longer reflect reality.

-According to the PwC Global CEO Survey, 56% of CEOs feel that they are making decisions "too blindly" because they lack realistic future scenarios.
-This is precisely where the pressure arises to think of planning not as an annual exercise, but as continuous scenario management.
+According to the PwC Global CEO Survey, 56% of CEOs feel as though they are making decisions “blindly” because they lack realistic future scenarios.
+This is precisely where the pressure arises to view planning not merely as an annual exercise, but as a continuous process of scenario management.

-• Planned values change faster than they can be updated.
+• Planned figures change faster than they can be updated.

-• Dependencies between areas remain invisible —sales plans differently than operations, finance differently than delivery.
+• Interdependencies between departments remain hidden —Sales plans differently than Operations, and Finance differently than Delivery.

-• Risks become apparent late because leading indicators are missing or are not linked.
+• Risks become apparent late because early warning indicators are missing or not linked.

-• Budget and sales forecasts are based more on gut feeling than on data.
+• Budget and revenue forecasts are based more on gut feelings than on data.

-Companies do not rely on poor planning, but rather on unregulated planning.
+Companies don't rely on poor planning, but on unplanned planning.

 The risk: making decisions too late or based on outdated information.